ordinals/ord/docs/src/guides/collecting/sparrow-wallet.md

 ![](images/sending_03.png)

-Here again you can double check that your transaction looks safe, and once you are confident you can click `Finalize Transaction for signing`.
+Here again you can double check that your transaction looks safe, and once you are confident you can click `Finalize Transaction for Signing`.

 ![](images/sending_04.png)